bocadilloproject/bocadillo/docs/discussions/deployment.md

 You'll also want to turn off [debug mode] to disable auto-reload and prevent displaying error tracebacks in the browser.

+For deploying on Heroku please refer to [Deploy To Heroku] guide.

 ## Running with Gunicorn

 [Gunicorn] is a very popular option to manage multiple application processes in production.
 Luckily, uvicorn includes a worker class which means you can run your Bocadillo apps on Gunicorn with very little configuration (see also [Uvicorn Deployment]).